ParallelMaths/parallel/pages/9-17-shilling-thoughts.md

 ## 2. A shilling coin

-Before 1971, Britain hand pounds, shillings and pennies (rather than pounds and pence).
-There were 20 shillings in a pound, and 12 pennies in a shilling, which means 144 pennies in a pound.
+Before 1971, Britain had pounds, shillings and pennies (rather than pounds and pence).
+There were 20 shillings in a pound, and 12 pennies in a shilling, which means 240 pennies in a pound.

 ::: problem id=2_1 marks=1
 __2.1.__ If you bought a magazine costing 1 shilling and 6 pennies, how much change would you get from a £1 note?